 What is a Demo Presentation?

 A demo presentation involves a visual demonstration of your product or service to potential customers.
-This is where you have the chance to inform about anything that will help you close the sale.
+It is where you have the chance to inform about anything that will help you close the sale.

 Why is the demo presentation one of the most important steps at the beginning of the sales process?